arbbista/manage-users/README.md

 ./deploy/build-image.sh
 ```

-### Step 2: Building docker network and volumes
+### Step 2: Building docker & Run
-To create the `network on docker`, `needed volumes` for services and to `install & run all services` on docker, simply run the command:
+Creates the `network`, needed `volumes` for services and to `install & run all services` on docker.
+After this script is finished, the services starts running and are ready to use.

 ```sh
 ./deploy/init-setup.sh